ShehanChamudith/ShehanChamudith/README.md

 - 🔭 I’m currently working on **Distribution Agency System**

-- 🌱 I’m a IT Undergraduate at **University of Kelaniya, Sri Lanka**
+- 🌱 I’m an IT Undergraduate at **University of Kelaniya, Sri Lanka**

 - 📫 How to reach me **ukshehanchamudith@gmail.com**